masfranzhuo/mason_flutter_project/__brick__/{{project_name.snakeCase()}}/README.md

 - Localization
 - Responsive
 - Dio as Http Service
-- Hive and sqflite as Local Storage
+- Hive, Isar and sqflite as Local Storage
 - Device Preview to preview from any device